seedboxer/Adguard-Docker-Stack-with-Unbound-Redis-DNS-Proxy-PowerDNS.-/README.md

 This stack enables a **private, fast, and resilient** DNS infrastructure in minutes.
 **Unbound** acts as the primary resolver, with **Redis** handling caching, while **PowerDNS** and **DNSCrypt-Proxy** provide high-performance encrypted failover support.
-Additional upstreams can be configured directly within AdGuard.
+Additional upstreams can be configured directly within AdGuard, tweak and change as you like.

 ## 🔗 Related Projects & Configuration